ECE Activities & Organizations

 Membership in the student chapter is open to undergraduate and graduate students from departments throughout the university.
 OSA is an international scientific society dedicated to promoting the generation, application and achiving of knowledge in optics and photonics, as disseminating this knowledge worldwide..

 RISE^OSU (Recruitment and Retention Initiative for Successful Engineers)

 Rise ECE is a group of students at The Ohio State University, dedicated to the retention and continued success of minority electrical and computer engineering students, by providing a community of like minded individuals driven towards success.We exist to recruit and retain underrepresented groups to electrical and computer engineering through service and provide outreach to the community.
 We will engage future engineers, promote their awareness of engineering as a potential career, and spark their interests in science and mathematics.
 In the process we will establish a sense of community amongst existing students and serve as a point of contact for alumni.

 Engineering Student Activities

 Many ECE students are also involved in activities and organizations comprised of students throughout the College of Engineering.
-These include: